thestippe/thestippe.github.io/_drafts/statistics/nonparametric_intro.md

 These model are generally more flexible than the models discussed up to now.
 They are also however more involved, and consequently harder to understand.
-You also have a higher probability to overfit, so you should be careful when using them.
+With respect to parametric models, non-parametric models are more likely to overfit, so you should be careful when using them.